egg mandu soup

 • Green onion & garlic: Essential ingredients in almost every Korean soup.

-• Guk soy sauce & fish sauce: Add flavor and seasoning.
+• Soup soy sauce & fish sauce: Add flavor and seasoning.
 If it’s still not salty enough, you can add a little salt to taste.
 For me, the soy sauce and fish sauce alone were enough.

 • Seafood stock cube: You can make broth with dried anchovies, dried shrimp, and kelp, but I used a seafood stock cube for convenience.